vclteam/VCL.JS/README.md

-Vcl.js takes the Delphi/VB approach into the HTML5 world,providing a full stack for a true web RAD development.
-Build Node.js&.net web application in no-time.
+Vcl.js takes the Delphi/VB approach into the HTML5 world,providing a full stack for a true web RAD development.Build Node.js&.net web application in no-time.
 =====